-The bank retains the policy on the retiree's life since the economics of BOLI are most effective when BOLI is held for the long-term.
-By tracking the Social Security numbers of plan participants Schiff Benefits Group will be able to assist the bank with the administration of retiree policies.
-When an insured dies, this tracking system provides information necessary to gather appropriate documents from the bank in order to file a death claim with the insurance company.
+The bank retains the policy on the retiree's life since the economics of BOLI are most effective when BOLI is held for the longterm.
+By tracking the Social Security numbers of plan participants Schiff Executive Benefits will be able to assist the bank with the administration of retiree policies.
+When an insured dies, this tracking system provides information gather necessary to appropriate documents from the bank in order to file a death claim with the insurance company.
 As an alternative, the bank may offer a nominal deductible death benefit in the form of normal income to the insured's beneficiary.
 When the insured dies, the beneficiary would then receive a tax deductible income and the bank would receive the tax free proceeds.